raspberrypilearning/hello-world/en/step_3.md

 --- task ---

-Add two more `print()` lines to your code including a multiplication for Python to calculate:
+Add two more `print()`{:.language-python} lines to your code including a multiplication for Python to calculate:

 --- code ---
 ---